GuanJinying/Statistical-Arbitrage/README.md

 If we can finished the selection step, then we can go to the signal construction part.
 One thought is to use the OU process to modify the spread we get.
 According to Elliott et al. (2005), they provide a solid method called Shumway and Stoffer smoother approach to get the parameter A, B, C, D for model X<sub>t+1</sub> = A + BX<sub>t</sub> + C&epsilon;<sub>t+1</sub> and Y<sub>t</sub> = X<sub>t</sub> + Dw<sub>t</sub>.
 Then we can use the first passing time for the OU process to calculate the average profits per time unit and get the optimal threshold for each pair each 3-month period.
 Then we can use this threhsold to trade in the next month for these pairs.
 (Undergoing)

-New problems arose: According to the paper, the first passage time for OU process with the largest probability is
+New problems arose: According to the paper, the first passage time for OU process with the largest probability is</br>
 <img width="138" alt="formular" src="https://user-images.githubusercontent.com/63221622/150322256-bbb60fb1-faf1-4eba-ba4f-09b9e3aa239e.png">

-However, the graph pf this function is like:
+However, the graph pf this function is like:</br>
 <img width="171" alt="average_time" src="https://user-images.githubusercontent.com/63221622/150321590-93ba2ab3-b086-4023-9e1e-7430c9727eb0.png">
 where I cannot find the maximal value.
 Need to go through the theory behind the first passage time.